 - Not a substitute for professional veterinary help.

 Is your dog an obsessive licker?
 Does he frequently scratch or scoot across the floor?
 Just like humans, your furry friend can have a reaction to environmental factors like pollen and wind up battling dog allergies.
 In this article, we talk with veterinary dermatologist Dr. Nicole Eckholm to find out how to spot, treat, and stop atopic reactions in your pup.

 Note: If you’re looking for info about your own pet allergies, not your pup’s, don’t worry—we’ve got you covered with this separate guide to dealing with your own dog allergies.

 How to Spot Dog Allergies

-There are four main types of allergy in dogs: atopy, flea, food, and contact.
-Atopy refers to environmental allergies; a dog’s body releases excess histamine when exposed to higher concentrations of pollen in the air, which prompts symptoms.
+There are four main types of allergy in dogs: atopic, flea, food, and contact.
+Atopic allergies are environmental; a dog’s body releases excess histamine when exposed to higher concentrations of pollen in the air, which prompts symptoms.
 This article focuses mainly on environmental allergies.
-If you’re concerned about food allergies, talk to your vet, and try a limited-ingredient diet to determine which ingredients your dog might be reacting to.
+If you suspect food is the culprit, the next step is testing a limited-ingredient diet and a talk with your vet.

 At-Home Treatment Options and Helpful Hints